 Lory is a Certified Public Accountant with experience auditing private, public, and international clients.
 She is blessed with a wonderful husband and adorable children, one of whom has Down syndrome.
 Lory became involved with GiGi's because she agrees with the mission of changing the way the world views Down syndrome through education so that people with it will become accepted and embraced in their families, schools, and communities.

-Katie Cox, Start-up Team Member
+Katie Cox, Board Member

 Katie owns a full-service event company offering catering, coordination, and staffing.
 Whenever possible she works with charities pro bono on fundraising events.
 She wants parents who have just received the Down syndrome diagnosis to have a place to go that welcomes them with open arms, so they can understand they are not alone and everything is going to be ok.
 She wants that child to have all the tools they need to reach for their goals and feel a sense of community and belonging.
 She wants that child to grow into a productive adult with independence, friends, skills, and confidence.
 She would like to help remove stigma and promote love and acceptance.
 Nancy Gianni created the concept for GiGi’s Playhouse and gave us the tools we need to recreate it in our communities so she says, why not bring it to New Orleans!